tuosuniversity/Vellum/Output/EN/Setting Down Your Thoughts/12_step2.md

 ## Article 1

-### SEO-Optimized Title: Unlock Your Inner Power: How Your Perception Shapes Your Reality & Why Mindfulness is Key
+### Unlock Your Inner Power: How Your Perception Shapes Your Reality & Why Mindfulness is Key

 **Article Body:**